best-digital-nomad-insurance-antigua

 Antigua operates a public healthcare system through the Ministry of Health, providing basic coverage for residents, alongside limited private healthcare options.
 The public system offers fundamental care but faces typical small island challenges including resource limitations, equipment shortages, and staffing constraints.
 Private healthcare is limited but improving, with a few modern facilities serving both locals and the significant expat and tourist populations.
 However, Antigua's small size and population severely limit the availability of specialized medical services, making medical evacuation a realistic consideration for serious health issues.

-Leading medical facilities include Mount St. John's Medical Centre, the island's newest and most advanced hospital offering modern equipment and comprehensive emergency care.
+Leading medical facilities include Sir Lester Bird Mount St. John's Medical Centre, renamed in 2023 and the island's only full hospital.
+It is the national referral centre, with modern equipment and comprehensive emergency care.
 Adelin Medical Centre provides private healthcare with better amenities and shorter waiting times.
-The Sir Lester Bird Medical Centre serves as another public facility offering basic services.
 However, for complex conditions, specialized surgeries, or advanced diagnostic procedures, patients typically require evacuation to larger Caribbean islands like Barbados or Trinidad, or to North American medical centers, making evacuation insurance coverage particularly important.

 Antigua's healthcare system reflects the challenges common to small Caribbean islands, including dependence on imported medical supplies, limited specialist availability, and vulnerability to hurricane disruptions.
 Medical professionals often receive training abroad, and English is the language of medical practice, eliminating communication barriers.
 However, the small patient base cannot support extensive specialized services, and complex cases routinely require evacuation to facilities with more advanced capabilities, emphasizing the importance of comprehensive insurance with robust evacuation benefits.